MysteryPancake/Houdini-Fun/README.md

 ## Splitting geometry in a solver

-Gio Gargiulo wanted to separate two streams of geometry in a solver without using a Split node.
+Gio Gargiulo on Discord wanted to process two geometry separately in a solver without using a Split node.

 Using a DOP solver, you can add two separate SOP Geometry, then target them separately with two different SOP Solvers.